garrandall/popular-music-data/tracks/i-still-can-t-get-over-loving-you-ray-parker-jr-.md

 I've had time but I can't get you off my mind
 No
 I still can't get over loving you
-Ev'ry time I run into your friends
+Every time I run into your friends
 I just have to ask them with who and where you've been And when they tell me what I really didn't wanna know It only breaks my heart